lucanest/Phyloformer/README.md

 - Bastien Boussau
 - Laurent Jacob

-This repository contains the scripts, data, and plots for [the paper](https://arxiv.org/abs/???):
+This repository contains the scripts for [the paper](https://arxiv.org/abs/???):

 ```bibtex